nerva-project/nerva-docs/docs/index.md

 # NERVA Documentation
 The purpose of this documentation is to provide users with information about NERVA, easy to follow tutorials, and to help resolve common problems.
-Some additional developer-oriented documentaton is available in the README files of individual repositories.
+Some additional developer-oriented documentation is available in the README files of individual repositories.

-NERVA has both a Graphical User Interface (GUI) and a Command-Line Interface (CLI), with the CLI being generally preferred as it's more stable and has more features.
-However, both options are supported and guides are available for each.
+NERVA has both a Graphical User Interface (GUI) and a Command-Line Interface (CLI).
+Guides are available for both.
 Here's what you might be looking for:

 * [More information about NERVA](about/)
 * [NERVA Developer Guide](guides/develop/)